matn7/Google-Platform-Notes/flashcard/Microservices.md

 with the current state of the system.
 * etcd: etcd is a distributed key-value store that serves as the cluster's primary data store.
 It stores the configuration data and the desired state of the system, including information about Pods, Services, ReplicationControllers, and more.
-The API server interacts with etcd to read amd write cluster data.
+The API server interacts with etcd to read and write cluster data.

 ### Components of Worker Node.